intel-iot-roadshow/roadshow-docs/docs/ide_setup/xdk/troubleshooting.md

 You will need to add the IP address of your IoT device manually if you are using:

-* Ethernet over USB for the Intel® Edison,
+* Ethernet over USB for the Intel® Edison, or
-* a direct ethernet connection for the Intel® Galileo, or
 * an internet network that requires additional login credentials (e.g. a university Wi-Fi network)

 1. From the "**IoT Device**" drop down list, select "**Add Manual Connection**".